Building communities that enrich lives in response to God’s love

-Education is the essential preparation of young minds and bodies for all of the other five elements.
+Education is essential preparation of young minds and bodies for all of the other five elements.
 Highly effective education will prepare children and young adults not only for self-sufficiency but also for lives of service to and appreciation of others.
 Education is vital to the health of a neighborhood because high-performing, high profile schools can be a wonderful point of pride.
 Education is also a valuable and powerful economic engine for a neighborhood.
-Schools bring into the neighborhood teachers, staff and administrators with generally high levels of education.
+Schools bring ito the neighborhood teachers, staff, and administrators with generally high levels of education.

 Supportive Social Relationships